 Music improves brain health and function in many ways.
-It makes you smarter, happier and more productive at any age.
-Listening is good, playing is even better.
+It makes you smarter, happier, and more productive at any age.
+Listening is good, playing is better.

-Music has played an important part of every human culture, both past and present.
+Music has played an important part in every human culture, both past and present.

-And now, advances in neuroscience enable researchers to quantitatively measure just how music affects the brain.
+And now, advances in neuroscience enable researchers to measure just how music affects the brain.

-The interest in the effects of music on the brain has led to a new branch of research called neuromusicology which explores how the nervous system reacts to music.
+The interest in the effects of music on the brain has produced a new field of research called neuromusicology which explores how the nervous system reacts to music.

-And the evidence is in — music activates every known part of the brain.
-(2)
+And the evidence is in — music activates every part of the brain.

-Listening to and playing music can make you smarter, happier, healthier and more productive at all stages of life.
+Playing, or even just listening to, music can make you smarter, happier, healthier, and more productive at all stages of life.

-Let’s take a closer look at some of the latest findings on the ways both playing and listening to music can enhance the form and function of your brain.
+Let’s take a closer look at some of the latest findings about the ways music can enhance the health and function of the brain.

 Brain scans show that their brains are different than those of non-musicians.

-Their brains are noticeably more symmetrical and they respond more symmetrically when listening to music.
-(6)
+Their brains are physically more symmetrical and respond more symmetrically when listening to music.

 This is the band of nerve fibers that transfers information between the two hemispheres of the brain.

-This increase in size indicates that the two sides of musicians’ brain are better at communicating with each other.
+This increase in size indicates that the two sides of musicians’ brains are better at communicating with each other.

-While most of us aren’t professional musicians, we still listen to a lot of music — on average of 32 hours per week.
-(9)
+While most of us aren’t professional musicians, we still listen to a lot of music — an average of 32 hours per week.

 This is enough time for music to have an effect on the brains of non-musicians as well.